ohbm/OpenScienceDemoCalls/guides/GuideForGuests.md

 Google Hangouts does not allow more than 10 people to join a call at one time, which is why our audience will mostly be watching on YouTube and asking questions via live chat.
 You'll be there the whole time, so ***please join in to ask questions of your fellow guests***.
 You do not need to sit silently and watch Kirstie chat with each guest in turn!
 You're very welcome to ask your own questions :smiley:

 Although Kirstie will try to monitor the live chat, it would also be very helpful if the guests who are not currently being interviewed could monitor the chat and verbalise those questions on the hangout.
 You don't have to, but multi-tasking is sometimes a tough job and any assistance will be greatly appreciated.

+Note that it is not your job to moderate the chat.
+The host of the call is responsible for finding a buddy who will monitor the live chat and hide any comments that violate our code of conduct.

 ### After the call